Learn About the Medical Device Sales Representative Salary

 The 2016 Medical Sales Salary Report surveyed 4,000 medical sales professionals who earned an average annual salary of $145,147, with a mean base of $88,038.

-Medical sales representatives working in pharmaceuticals earned $122,107, but those selling surgical equipment bring home significantly more at $163,654 per year.
-On average, the highest paid reps are employed for $165,028 in biotechnology.
+Medical sales representatives working in pharmaceuticals earned $122,107, but those selling surgical equipment bring home significantly more at $163,654 annually.
+On average, the highest-paid reps are employed for $165,028 in biotechnology.

-Representatives of medical device sales with less than two years of experience get an average annual base wage of $66,516 with $33,394 in bonuses or commission.
+Representatives of medical device sales with less than two years of experience earn an average annual base wage of $66,516, plus $33,394 in bonuses or commissions.

 Salaries for medical sales grow exponentially with experience.
 Late-career sales reps report an average annual total compensation of $165,735, with 20 + years of experience.